MORGAN TRAD REAR BRAKES 1993-2019

 SAFETY BRAKE WATCHPOINT

-by Lorne Goldman at the eMog Pub 2003 UPDATE 2011
+by Lorne Goldman at the eMog Pub 2003

-What happened is that Factory, for many years (still?) had been connecting the hand brake cable before filling and bleeding the hydraulics.
+What has happened is that Factory, for many years (still?) had been connecting the hand brake cable before filling and bleeding the hydraulics.
 By doing so, the handbrake prevents the self-adjustment feature from working properly.
 The proper sequence is to first fill and bleed the hydraulics, pump the brakes and ONLY THEN connect the handbrake system.

 To cure and properly setup the rear brakes, fully slack off or disconnect the hand brake cable at its adjuster (located in the rear just off the "hoop" at the rear...(loosen and remove the outboard nut.)
 Then simply pump, the brakes slowly until the clicking from the rear drums stops.
 (3-4 pumps).
 Each click indicates the adjuster is adjusting to do its job.
 (This will resolve many issues, from the squeaking many have experienced to uneven wear and a bevy of other issues in between.)